 Here comes the change of season, a change in guard.
 With September, comes in snow and another phase of the year begins.

 Every year, in the 4th week of September, Gator is celebrated.
-The worship of God Chaugayal is conducted by the Lamas succeeded by throwing saur into the fire while performing the Chham dance.
+The Lamas conduct the worship of God Chaugayal succeeded by throwing saur into the fire while performing the Chham dance.

 Celebrated once every three years, Chakhar is witnessed at the same time as Gataur Mela in the last week of September.
-Lamas can be seen worshiping Lord Chikchait for 6 days and throwing away the Chakhar in the fire on the 7th day.
-After this ritual Chham dance by Lamas is performed.
+You can see Lamas worshiping Lord Chikchait for six days and throwing away the Chakhar in the fire on the 7th day.
+After this ritual Chham, a dance performance by Lamas happens.

 Apart from the above, other festivals and celebrations of the region include the following